Cervical Cancer Risk Assessment

-During a pelvic exam, a healthcare provider checks the health of a woman’s uterus and ovaries by feeling them through the belly (abdomen).
-For the exam cannot find cervical cancer in its early stages or abnormal cervical cells.
+During a pelvic exam, a healthcare provider checks the health of a woman’s uterus

+ovaries by feeling them through the belly (abdomen).
+For the exam, the provider

+cervical cancer in its early stages or abnormal cervical cells.

 This information is not intended as a substitute for professional

 health care.
 Always consult with a healthcare provider for advice concerning your

 health.
-Only your health

-care provider can do a thorough disease risk assessment
+Only your healthcare provider can do a thorough disease risk assessment